-I first show that welfare losses are driven by three key features of behavioral biases: (i) irrational optimism in booms if financial frictions might bind later on; (ii) future irrational pessimism during financial crises; and (iii) how equilibrium prices impact biases.
-I show how regulators can use leverage, investment, and price regulation (such as monetary policy) to improve welfare, and highlights which welfare effects are robust to the degree of sophistication of private agents and thus survive even if the planner shares the same beliefs as the market.
-Finally, I show that greater uncertainty about the precise extent of behavioral biases in financial markets increases the incentives for the planner to act early.
+The contributions of this paper can be summarized in three points.
+First, I show that welfare losses are driven by three key features of behavioral biases: (i) irrational optimism in booms if financial frictions might bind later on; (ii) future irrational pessimism during financial crises; and (iii) how equilibrium prices impact biases.
+Second, I show how regulators can use leverage, investment, and price regulation (such as monetary policy) to improve welfare, and highlights which welfare effects are robust to the degree of sophistication of private agents and thus survive even if the planner shares the same beliefs as the market.
+And third, I show that greater uncertainty about the precise extent of behavioral biases in financial markets increases the incentives for the planner to act early rather than wait.